ntaneja1985/DesignPatterns/README.md

 # Flyweight Design Pattern
 - The Flyweight pattern is a structural design pattern that helps minimize memory usage by sharing as much data as possible with similar objects.
-- It’s particularly useful when you need to create a large number of objects that share common properties
+- Itï¿½s particularly useful when you need to create a large number of objects that share common properties
 - Information which is common in nature for various objects--> put them in a common object
 - Useful when we deal with large number of objects with simple repeated elements that would use large amount of memory if individually stored.
 - It is common to hold shared data in external data structures and pass it to the objects temporarily when they are used.